Understand the foreclosure process

-Millions of homeowners are struggling with their mortgage payments, and may be facing a foreclosure filing.
-Yet many people do not fully understand the foreclosure process, and they may be receiving conflicting information. not only that, but it is often a stressful time in the homeowners life.
+There are instances when homeowners may struggle with their mortgage payments and may be facing a foreclosure filing.
+Yet many people do not fully understand the foreclosure process or they may be receiving conflicting information. not only that, but it is often a stressful time in the homeowners life.
 Below you will find the main steps of the foreclosure process.
 Note it can vary slightly by state.
 Increasing your knowledge of it may help you explore options and solutions that will allow you to save your home.

 If a homeowner still does not make any payments if/when any grace period ends, the issue becomes more serious.
-If two mortgage payments are missed, the bank or lender may issues the homeowner a so called Demand Letter.
+If two mortgage payments are missed, the bank or lender may issue the homeowner a so called Demand Letter.
 While this step is more serious that a missed payment letter, it is still not to late to get back on track.
 The Demand letter is a much more formal notice that if the loan is not paid and is brought current in a very short period of time, that the lender will proceed with filing the foreclosure at the local court.

 This is when the foreclosure is filed with the court.
 This occurs if the borrower has missed three months of payments, but it can vary by state or jurisdiction.
 This letter is the most formal type of communication that can occur.
 This official court document will list the amount of mortgage payments that need to be paid to bring your account current.
 You will have anywhere from 20-90 days to respond and to get back on track.
 This timeframe is typically referred to as the reinstatement period.

 This notice is issued within 90 days of the Notice of Default.
 It establishes a sheriffs auction date which is when your house will be sold.
 The Notice of Trustee's Sale is recorded in the county courthouse where the property is located,

 In addition to this notice, the lender needs to further advertise and communicate the current situation to the public.
 This is also often required by state law so that the homeowner has other chance to be notified.
 They will need to publish a notice in the local newspaper as part of the foreclosure process.
 This must be done three to four weeks before the date of the public auction.
 It is important to note that extent of the information that will be published.
 For examples, the owners' names, address, property description. and the date and location of the sale must be published in this newspaper filing.

 Anyone can bid on the property, including the current owner.
 The home will be granted to the highest bidder who meets all of the necessary requirements, including financial obligations.
 After the auction, or Trustee's Sale has been finished, a Trustee's Deed Upon Sale will be provided to the highest bidder.
 The home is now owed by that party.

 As many people do not understand the entire foreclosure process, most do not know that they can continue to live in the home up until a public auction has finished.
 At that part of the process, a formal eviction notice will be sent to anyone who is currently residing in the home.
 This period of time can provide the former homeowner time to find a new place to live.
 The letter will demand that any occupants vacate the property.

 Even after that eviction notice has been sent, the occupant will still usually be provided several days to pack up and leave.
 If that window of time expires and the occupant still doesn’t leave, in many cases the local sheriff will visit the home to remove any occupants.
 The sheriff will ensure the home is fully vacated as part of the foreclosure process.
-Click here to find other ways to delay a foreclosure, which of course can help the homeowner.
+Read more other ways to delay a foreclosure, which of course can help the homeowner.